 In Jitter, a texture has a name and belongs to the jit.gl.texture object.
 Other objects that are attached to the drawing context associated with a given jit.gl.render object may make use of any of the named textures attached to that jit.gl.render object.
 Jitter permits arbitrarily sized textures.
 There is a minimum size of 1 by 1 and a maximum size dependent upon the OpenGL implementation.

 Creating a Texture

-The first argument to themessage is the texture name, and the two following arguments specify the width and height of the texture.
+Theattribute takes two arguments that specify the width and height of the texture.
 This creates a by texture named , and fills it with the default pattern (a white and grey checkerboard).
 You will not see any of the results yet, because the texture has not yet been applied to the geometry.

 The jit.gl.plato object uses a "gift-wrapping" strategy to apply the texture to the tetrahedron.
-In thejit.gl.plato help file, the texture_maps subpatch illustrates exactly how the different platonic solids are wrapped.
+The image below illustrates exactly how the different platonic solids are wrapped.

 Textures and Color

 When applying a texture to geometry, OpenGL also takes into account color and lighting information, so the current color and lighting values will be multiplied with the texture image when drawn.
 If the color is white and lighting is turned off, the texture colors will be unaltered.